rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudservers-api.rst

-After you understand what the Cloud Servers API is capable of and how to use an SDK to simplify interaction with the API, doing one more research task may save you the effort of writing your own software.
-Investigate whether the automation you require is already available from another Rackspace product or from a Rackspace partner.
+After you understand what the Cloud Servers API is capable of and how to use an SDK to simplify interaction with the API, performing one more task may save you the effort of writing your own software: investigate whether the automation you require is already available from another Rackspace product or from a Rackspace partner.
 For example: